 The primary aims of AMIS include:

-- stimulating national and international research cooperation on migration, and hosting talks, seminars and conferences,
+- stimulating national and international research cooperation on migration, and hosting talks, conferences, round-tables and book-launches

-- addressing issues of immigration and integration for which there is significant societal interest.
+- addressing issues of migration for which there is significant societal interest